Kickstarter-Predictor/Kickstarter/README.md

 # Kickstarter Success Predictor
-The goal with this project was determining the liklehood of a Kickstarter Campaign success or failure.
+The goal with this project was determining the liklehood of a Kickstarter Campaign success.
 We created an app where users can input their own selections.
-Based on user input, an output is given indicating a percentage rate of success/failure of their campaign.
+Based on user input, an output is given indicating a percentage rate of success of their campaign.

 ### **[Website](https://kickstarterpredict.herokuapp.com/)**
 By clicking the link above you will enter the website.
-To determine if your campaign will succeed or fail, enter in specific values that match your campaign such as 'Goals', 'Duration', 'Category' and 'Country'.
+To determine if your campaign will succeed or fail.
+With a lower percentage rate your campaign has a high chance of faulire. enter in specific values that match your campaign such as 'Goals', 'Duration', 'Category' and 'Country'.
 With these key values entered our app will precisly predict a percentage.

 ## Methods used
 Data was obtained via **[Webrobots.io](https://webrobots.io/kickstarter-datasets/)**.